Fee/Charge Ticket and Chargemaster Updates

 Key Takeaways

-Last updated: May 2026
+Last updated: June 2026

 Charge Tools in Coding Compliance

-What Updates Should Address
+What an Update Process Should Address

-A compliant update process reviews deleted codes, revised code descriptions, new codes, modifier guidance, bundling edits, coverage requirements, revenue codes when relevant, department ownership, and effective dates.
-Updates should be tested before use and communicated to staff who enter or validate charges.
+A compliant update reviews deleted codes, revised descriptors, new codes, modifier guidance, bundling (NCCI) edits, coverage requirements, revenue-code mapping, department ownership, and effective dates.
+Updates should be tested before go-live and communicated to everyone who enters or validates charges.
+The coder's role may include identifying code changes, confirming documentation requirements, mapping retired codes to current choices, educating departments, and monitoring denials and audit findings after implementation.

 Exam Decision Aid